cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 Errors:
 - "message too long": Raised when the input message is too long.
 - "encoding error": Raised when the input message fails encoding.
+- "unexpected input size": Raised when a byte string input doesn't have the expected length.

 Steps:
 1. msg_hash = H(msg)